carpentries/instructor-training/episodes/03-expertise.md

 > This does *not* mean that they are not important,
 > or are not worth learning,
 > but if our aim is to convince people that they can learn this stuff,
-> and that doing so will help them do more science faster,
+> and that doing so will help them do more research faster,
 > they are less compelling than things like automating repetitive tasks.
 {: .callout}

+## Expert Advantages

+In these ways and others, the high connectivity of an expert's mental model poses challenges while teaching novices.
+However, that is not to say that experts cannot be great teachers!
+Because of their well-connected knowledge, self-aware experts are well-poised to help students make meaningful connections, to confidently turn an error into a learning opportunity, or to explain a complex topic in multiple ways.
+Experts can be highly effective as long as they **learn to identify and correct for their own expert awareness gaps**.
+Whether or not you identify as an expert, we hope this episode has started you on the path toward developing that skill.

 ## The Importance of Practice (Again)

-All of the above points illustrate the importance of using formative assessments frequently.
-The right formative assessment at the right time will give you valuable information about your learners' goals and motivations, making it easier for you to target your lesson materials to their needs.
-This strategy also helps you as an instructor overcome your expert awareness gap.
-It does not matter how easy you think a task is, if your learners are not getting it, it is probably more complicated than you thought.
+Have we mentioned that formative assessments are a good idea, and that you should use them frequently?
+Asking targeted questions to check for understanding will give you valuable information about your learners' goals, motivations, and progress.
+If you stumble into an expert awareness gap, create confusion by using interchangeable terms, or accidentally quell rather than inviting questions, frequent formative assessment has the power to bring these problems to the surface.
+As you develop teaching skill, you may be able to avoid these pitfalls.
+Until then, becoming aware of when they occur should be a primary goal.

 [motivation-words]: https://perma.cc/LE2H-VWXG?type=image
 [four-letter-words]: https://signalvnoise.com/posts/439-four-letter-words